 To use this functionality you require a developer license

-Select the "Design" tab.
+Select the "Developer tab".
 Click on the button "Insert ActiveX control" from the range of "Controls".

+A dialog will appear.
 Select "ActiveBarcode" here and click OK.
-Now the barcode object will be placed in your report.
+Now the barcode object will be placed in your form.
 This will be a standard barcode of EAN-128 type.
 This is the default type.

-Have a look for the entry "Control Source" and change it to "Code".
+Have a look for the entry "Control Source" and change it to "Productnumber".
 This is the data binding:

-The barcode control is bound to the data base field and shows the code of the current
+The barcode control is bound to the data base field and shows the product number of the current

 data set as EAN-128 barcode.